ShyandeepDas/ecem202a_project/docs/report.md

 # Abstract

 In the information age, it is essential to share a massive amount of data for proper surveillance and operation of any plant.
 However, it is often the case that the site has a lot of surveillance needs and as a result, it becomes difficult to account for bandwidths of all the cameras and sensors.
 The bandwidth limitation is not the only issue, however.
 The quality of the camera is often not very good, as a result, the image is noisy.
 There exist many solutions to the issue, most of them try to send partial data from the sensors to a server where it is reconstructed and enhanced to produce usable results.
 In this project, we aim to use such a mechanism using tools such as compressive sensing and deep learning to recreate an image from incomplete information and increase its resolution to get better results.
 We further introduce our own Convolutional Neural Network (CNN) for regenerating an image from randomly sampled images.
-This eliminates the need for any computationally heavy methods in the input site and the server using this CNN can reconstruct the image.
+This eliminates the need for any computationally heavy methods in the input site.
 We have compared our model's results while training it with a different amount of sampling at the input.
 Then we tested these differently trained networks performances on different input sampling sizes to find the best fit.

 # 1. Introduction